A default set on assignment Filter

 • Execute the script

-• Open the MEM Portal
+• Open the Intune admin center

 • Navigate to Tenant admin > Filters

-• <check your filters
+• Check your filters

 Conclusion